 The approach for this project was set through the Don Mouth Naturalization and Port Lands Flood Protection Environmental Assessment (EA).
 That EA was approved by the Province of Ontario in 2015 – it won’t change.
 You can find more details here about what we’re building as part of Port Lands Flood Protection.
 We’ve now started construction on this project and it is scheduled to be complete in 2024.
 Find more details about our construction schedule here.

-Waterfront Toronto and Sidewalk Labs are partnering to create a new kind of community on Toronto’s waterfront at Quayside, 12 acres of land situated along Toronto’s waterfront at the intersection of Lake Shore Boulevard East and Parliament Street
+Waterfront Toronto selected Sidewalk Labs as the wining proponent in a Request for Proposals in 2017 for the Quayside project.
+As the chosen Innovation and Funding Partner, they have collaborated with us on ideas for a new kind of community on Toronto’s waterfront at Quayside, 12 acres of land situated along Toronto’s waterfront at the intersection of Lake Shore Boulevard East and Parliament Street.

 Once we complete construction on the Port Lands Flood Protection project in 2023, a new river valley will run through the Port Lands.
 This natural landscape will become home to diverse plants and wildlife.
 Land that was once unusable and under the threat of flooding will be ready to transform into complete communities and thriving businesses.